Bryan-Suelo/Algorithms_Python/README.md

 ### Big O: O(log n)

 O(log n), known as logarithmic time complexity, indicates that the execution time of an algorithm increases logarithmically as the input size (n) increases.
+Associated with divide and conquer.

 #### Key Elements of O(log n)